The CNE Foundation is a registered charity founded in 1975 to promote interest in agriculture, horticulture, music, art, education and sports.

 The David Bednar prize for New Canadian Citizens consists of all-expense paid trip for one family to Ottawa, our nation's capital, for the Canada Day festivities the following year.

-The inaugural prize winner, randomly selected from willing participants who became Canadians at the CNE in August 2016, is the Wanjirv family from Toronto.
+The inaugural prize winner, randomly selected from willing participants who became Canadians at the CNE in August 2017, is the Elmadhoun family.